Ms Nicola Davison

 • No previous issues in relation to her professional practice had been raised;

-• Richard Bore and Peter Dawson, the Registrant’s former line managers at the Trust, had made positive comments about the her past professional practice and competence during their interviews in Dr RF’s investigation on behalf of the Trust;
+• RB and PD, the Registrant’s former line managers at the Trust, had made positive comments about the her past professional practice and competence during their interviews in Dr RF’s investigation on behalf of the Trust;

 • In allegation 2, the Registrant acted with good intentions towards Patient B, albeit her judgment was in error.